 Andrea is currently working as a Researcher on a project focused on Italy for AND, a company based in Rotterdam.

-Andrea is currently the Turkey Media Roundup editor at Jadaliyya.com.
+Andrea is also the Turkey Media Roundup editor at Jadaliyya.com.
 It sounds complicated, yet it is not.
 It basically means that every week he puts together a roundup of news and op-eds on and from Turkey, trying to keep track of what is happening in the country and what it has been written about it.
 He does so by looking at international and Turkish sources—newspapers, blogs, think tanks, you name it.

 Why Turkey?
-That’s a really long story.
-The short version is that Andrea has a Master’s degree in Middle Eastern Studies with a specialization in Turkish Studies.
+That’s a really, really long story.
+The short version of it is that Andrea has a Master’s degree in Middle Eastern Studies with a specialization in Turkish Studies.
 He got it from Leiden University in 2020, cum laude.
 He is proud of it.
-He did not have a graduation ceremony because of COVID-19, but that is fine.
-Andrea spent Fall 2019 as an Erasmus+ Exchange student at Sabancı University, in Istanbul.
-And this is also part of the long story.
+Like, really proud.
+He had planned it for a long time.